MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parameter_Binding.md

    Find unquoted tokens on the command line that start with a dash.
 If the token ends with a colon, an argument is required.
 If there's no colon, look at the type of the parameter and see if an argument is required.
-Convert the type of argument to the type required by the parameter, and bind the parameter.
+If a value is required, attempt to convert the type of argument to the type required by the parameter, and the conversion is successful, bind the parameter.

 1. Bind positional parameters

-   If there are any unused command-line arguments, look for unbound parameters that take positional parameters and try to bind them.
+   If there are any unused command-line arguments, look for unused parameters that take positional parameters and try to bind them.

 After binding command-line arguments, PowerShell tries to bind any pipeline